tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ### Hello world

-If you are not familiar with C I highly recommend start from "C language" book by Kernighan and Ritchie (also known as K&R C).
-It's very basic but still very useful in our times.
+If you are not familiar with C I highly recommend starting from "C language" book by Kernighan and Ritchie (also known as K&R C).
+It's very basic but still very useful in our time.
 As usual, I will start from Hello world.
-Here example from this book (slightly modified for modern OS):
+Here's an example from this book (slightly modified for modern OS):

 ~~~c
 #include <stdio.h>